Nature conservation in ecological focus areas – practical handbook and scientific support

 Biodiversity in agricultural landscapes declines significantly.
 The recent reform of the Common Agricultural Policy (CAP) of the European Union focuses on ecological aspects or on “greening”, respectively, of the first pillar (direct payments to farmers).
 Since 2015, farmers have to provide ecological focus areas (EFA).
 Farms with more than 15ha arable land have to declare 5% of this area as EFA.
 For national implementation, Germany could select from an extensive list of different EFA types.
 Some of them allow an agricultural usage (e.g., short rotation coppice, catch crops) and some do not (e.g., fallow land, landscape elements).

 Currently, there is a controversial discussion on the ecological effectiveness of EFA.
 It is also disputed if the high administration and monitoring effort of these measures is proportionate.
-The European Commission will present an evaluation report in 2017 revealing in how far EFA and their arrangement are valuable for the conservation of biological diversity as well as the protection of water, climate and soil.
+The European Commission will present its ideas for the further development of the CAP in late 2017.
+One focus will be the question how the CAP's contribution can be increased to tackle issuesrelated to the conservation of biological diversity as well as the protection of water, climate and soil.
 Based on this report, possible changes from 2018 onwards should be decided.

 Within the framework of our project we will evaluate how effective ecological focus areas are for nature protection in the German agricultural landscape and give practical recommendations.
-The results should also be used as suggestions for modifying the framework conditions in the course of the evaluation of the CAP reform in 2017.
+We present options to improve the efficiency of the EFA.

 Ministries of agriculture and environment, farmers, consultants, official nature conservation, agricultural administration, European Commission